Changissnz/nu_merchant_principal/README.md

 to stand tall and strong on top of structures composed of deception (for demonstration only).
-And an ending point of obviousness on narratives and the prideful: the prideful would rather trivialize than be trivialized, and will most likely construct challenges for those challengers that trivialize the prideful.
+And an ending point of obviousness on narratives and the prideful: the prideful would rather trivialize than be trivialized, and would most likely construct challenges for those challengers that trivialize them, the prideful.

 Attempting to describe the prideful in the dualities of what they would rather do as opposed to the alternative is effectively juvenile.
-Stating dualities on the matter of the cases of pridefuls is not for pure intentions of precise identification, instead tools to engineer opinion against a specific prideful.
+Stating dualities on the matter of the cases of pridefuls is not for pure intentions of precise identification, instead tools to engineer opinion of a specific prideful.
 If the credibility is not there though, goes a certain line of thinking, for opinion to be swayed, then there cannot be engineering of opinion.
 But the previous statement too is stubbed reasoning, since persuasion by a narrative convincing enough of any notion posed as fact does indeed occur.
+Character analyses make for some of the more memorable thinking and talking points, and pride is a building block for some of these analyses.
+Persuasion-first and truth-first are two labels for a kind of classification for these analyses.
+So that is one way to attempt to understand pride, through a juvenile thinking of dualities on what the prideful is or does, a kind of hit-or-miss guessing game played by a third-party from a safe space.